-In honor of May being Celiac Awareness Month, rather than me just share my experiences living with the disease… this year I want to hear from YOU!
+In honor of May being Celiac Awareness Month, rather than me just share my experiences living with the disease… I want to hear from YOU!
 Each week last month I asked a different question about living with celiac disease and the responses I got were incredible!
 It makes me so proud to be a part of such a strong community and really helps me believe that I’m not alone in this struggle!

 If you missed last week’s post, be sure to read everyone’s responses to “the challenges living with celiac” here!